GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Introduction

-Until recently, outflows in $z\simeq3-7$ redshift range could only be probed through spatially-integrated rest-frame UV data \citep[e.g.,][]{yang2021,vietri2022} and in the sub-mm bands \citep{bischetti2019b,puglisi2021}.
-The James Webb Space Telescope (JWST; \citealp{gardner2023_jwst}) now provides us with the first optical-rest-frame view of AGN in this redshift range, plus the additional benefit of IFS at sub-kpc resolution using the \nirspec IFU mode \citep{boeker2022_nirspec,jakobsen2022_nirspec}.
-JWST's capabilities range from observing the ionized gas component in host galaxies of high-redshift quasars up to $z>7$ \citep[e.g.,][]{Harikane2023,cresci2023,loiacono2024,liu2024_nirspec_z7} to resolving the rich environment in the immediate neighborhood of AGN, often showing companions and merger features \citep[e.g.,][]{perna2025dualsamp,perna2023dualwiggles,marshall2024arXiv}.
+Until recently, outflows in the $z\simeq3-7$ redshift range could only be probed through spatially integrated rest-frame UV data \citep[e.g.,][]{yang2021,vietri2022} and in the submillimeter bands \citep{bischetti2019b,puglisi2021}.
+The James Webb Space Telescope (JWST; \citealp{gardner2023_jwst}) now provides the first optical rest-frame view of AGNi in this redshift range and the additional benefit of IFS at sub-kiloparsec resolution using the \nirspec IFU mode \citep{boeker2022_nirspec,jakobsen2022_nirspec}.
+The capabilities of JWST range from observing the ionized gas component in host galaxies of high-redshift quasars up to $z>7$ \citep[e.g.,][]{Harikane2023,cresci2023,loiacono2024,liu2024_nirspec_z7} to resolving the rich environment in the immediate neighborhood of AGNi, in which case it often shows companions and merger features \citep[e.g.,][]{perna2025dualsamp,perna2023dualwiggles,marshall2024arXiv}.

-We present in this work the analysis of a sample of AGN selected from the X-ray COSMOS-Legacy deep field \citep{marchesi2016} and targeted by JWST Near Infrared Spectrograph (\nirspec) within the Guaranteed Time Observations (GTO) program ``Galaxy Assembly with NIRSpec IFS'' (GA-NIFS\footnote{\url{https://ga-nifs.github.io}}; PI: R. Maiolino and S. Arribas).
-We present our sample in Sect. \ref{sec:sample}, the data reduction in Sect. \ref{sec:data_red} and the data analysis in Sect. \ref{sec:data_analysis}.
+In this work, we present the analysis of a sample of AGNi selected from the X-ray COSMOS-Legacy deep field \citep{marchesi2016} and targeted by the JWST Near Infrared Spectrograph (\nirspec) within the Guaranteed Time Observations (GTO) program ``Galaxy Assembly with NIRSpec IFS'' (GA-NIFS\footnote{\url{https://ga-nifs.github.io}}; PI: R. Maiolino and S. Arribas).
+We present our sample in Sect. \ref{sec:sample}, the data reduction in Sect. \ref{sec:data_red}, and the data analysis in Sect. \ref{sec:data_analysis}.
 We discuss our results in Sect. \ref{sec:results}, where we present the properties of each source and the derivation of outflow properties.
-In Sect. \ref{sec:discussion}, we compare the outflows of COS-AGN with results present in the literature and we summarize our results in Sect. \ref{sec:summary}.
+In Sect. \ref{sec:discussion}, we compare the outflows of COS-AGNi with results present in the literature, and we summarize our results in Sect. \ref{sec:summary}.
 Throughout this work, we adopt a \cite{Chabrier2003} initial mass function ($0.1-100~M_\odot$) and a flat ${\Lambda}$CDM cosmology \citep{planckcoll2020}, with $H_{\rm 0}=67.7\ {\rm km\ s^{-1}\ Mpc^{-1}}$ and $\Omega_{\rm m,0}=0.31$ throughout the paper.
-For all the maps shown in this work, North is up and East is to the left.
+For all the maps shown in this work, north is up and east is to the left.